Vincent Guignery: Beauvais

 Guignery played 21 league games in his only season with Beauvais as the team cemented a 10th-placed finish in the Championnat National.

 Chamois Niortais

-On 6 July 2009, it was announced that he had agreed a one-year contract with Niort, as the club aimed to return to the Championnat National at the first attempt.
+On 6 July 2009, it was announced that he had agreed to a one-year contract with Niort, as the club aimed to return to the Championnat National at the first attempt.
 He went on to play 44 league matches for Niort before leaving at the end of the 2010–11 season.